benaubin/af/README.md

-# af: anti-fragile systems toolkit
+# notes on anti-fragile systems

 collection of ideas for building anti-fragile systems (distributed systems that tolerate failures and self-heal).